hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 operator's decisions into actions performed by the bat.
 (Of course, this is an ethics approval minefield, but let's ignore this and push on.)

 If the human can successfully drive the batmobile with enough training, navigating the *umwelt* in a comparable way to a native user, I would say that its experience was human-commensurable.
 But if there is no way to produce human-readable functional analogues, or train the human to successfully solve bat problems, then we have an empirically grounded claim of cognitive incommensurability.
-The heterophenomenological arcade is the testing ground for strong cognitive relativism.
+The heterophenomenological mecha is the testing ground for strong cognitive relativism.

 #### Next time